Skip to content

 Employers with:

-• 100 or more employees globally, franchises included, in the hospitality, retail, warehouse services, manufacturing, and building services industries
+• 100 or more employees globally, including franchises, in the following industries:

 Advance notice requirements